 - It’s all about them

-If your friendship is toxic rather than nurturing then it might be best to first communicate our concerns.
-Considering it still doesn’t make any difference, the next step would be distancing yourself from them or completely cut them off.
+If your friendship is toxic rather than nurturing, it might be best to first communicate your concerns.
+Considering it still doesn’t make any difference, the next step would be distancing yourself from them or completely cutting them off.

 - “Let’s chat during lunch.
 I have a few projects I need to push through.”